The Best WooCommerce One Page Checkout Plugin

 I’m going to share 2 methods with you:

-Use method 1 if you want the cheapest, simplest option.
-Use method 2 if you want customers to be able to remove products and change quantities from within the one page Woo checkout.
-You’ll also need method 2 if you want the checkout to be visible even when the cart is empty (with method 1, the checkout magically appears after products are added to the cart).
+Use method 1 if you want customers to be able to remove products and change quantities from within the one page Woo checkout.
+You’ll also need method 2 if you want the checkout to be visible even when the cart is empty (with method 2, the checkout magically appears after products are added to the cart).

 1. First, set up WooCommerce Product Table